Updated: Aug 22

 Herbal jelly tastes bitter because of the herbs and are usually sweetened with a layer of sugar syrup, maple syrup or honey on top.
 Try it as a dessert instead of as a tonic.

 If someone tries to sell you herbal jelly at high price, think twice.
 You may be over-paying for something that may not be in there.
-You will not know the difference.
+And you will not know the difference.

 6. Crocodile Meat

 There used to be a number of crocodile farms in Singapore many years back but all had closed down except one.
 Long Kuan Hung Crocodile Farm (农光行鳄鱼场) is located in Kranji and housed about 13,000 saltwater crocodiles for their skins to make leathers and for food.
-The farm is not opened to public, but if you are seriously interested to tour the farm, ask Uncle William.
+The farm is not opened to public.

 After harvesting the crocodile skins to make leathers and export to Japan and Europe, the meats are sold locally for consumption instead of being wasted.
 Crocodile bones are also sold for making herbal soups and soup stocks.
 The meats can be bought in some supermarkets and Jurong Frog Farm.
 So, it is not surprising to see crocodile dishes in Singapore.